 Bryan Smart has built an enviable reputation as a top class trainer.

 Having trained very successfully in Lambourn for 12 years Bryan, Vicky and daughter Beth relocated to the historic Hambleton House in North Yorkshire in October 2002.
-Bryan and his team have worked very hard to bring this historic racing yard back to its former glory and have trained many winners including a number of 'Group races' including a Group 1 win for Tangerine Trees at Longchamp and Group 2 wins with Monsieur Bond at York, Hellvelyn at Royal Ascot and Moviesta in the King George Stakes at Glorious Goodwood.
+Bryan and his team have worked very hard to bring this historic racing yard back to its former glory and have trained many winners including a number of 'Group races' including a Group 1 win for Alpha Delphini in the Nunthorpe at York and for Tangerine Trees at Longchamp in the Prix De L'Abbaye.
+Plus Group 2 wins with Monsieur Bond at York, Hellvelyn at Royal Ascot and Moviesta in the King George Stakes at Glorious Goodwood.

 Bryan does not come from a racing family - in fact his story is really one of unlikely but fortuitous events and meetings which led him to become the successful trainer that he is today.